danpozmanter/bulk-ecobee-thermostat-control/README.md

 as I will get a failure notice for an hvac mode change only to see it take effect a second later).

 Displays the name, identifier, hvac mode, and current temperature and humidity for each thermostat.

+Status also refreshes the local store of thermostat names and identifiers.
+If you add or remove a thermostat, call status before calling update.

 ```bash
 thermoctl --status